 Do you get to pick the artist?

 Nope.
 That’s up to the book’s publisher.
 This answer surprises a lot of people, but there’s a reason for it.
 Book publishers have people who work as art directors.
 They know so much more than I do about which artists would do the best job.
-Sometimes they ask for my opinion, which is nice, but I wouldn’t want the responsibility of having to choose.
+Sometimes, they ask for my opinion, which is nice, but I wouldn’t want the responsibility of having to choose.
 There are so many talented illustrators.
-Here’s a great post about why picture book authors should not be overly involved with the art.
+And every time I sell another book, I get paired with a wonderfully talented person.

 What books do you like to read?

 I read a ton of picture books – partly because I love them and partly to see what wonderful things other authors are doing.
 I always have a stack on reserve at the library.
 But I also read middle grade and young adult books.
 And, I love contemporary memoirs.
 (Recent favorite reads are: THIS IS HOW IT ALWAYS IS by Laurie Frankel.
 I'LL HAVE WHAT SHE'S HAVING by Erin Carlson.
 RAPTURE PRACTICE by Aaron Hartzler, THE END OF YOUR LIFE BOOK CLUB by Will Schwalbe and SISTER, MOTHER, HUSBAND, DOG by Delia Ephron.)

 Who are your favorite authors?